In the News: MIPS Exemptions Grow to More Than 800,000

-And, because MACRA law requires participation in MIPS or participate in an Alternative Payment Model (APM) or Advanced APM, APM participants and those with certain bundled payments agreements are also exempt.
+And, because MACRA law requires participation in MIPS or participating in an Alternative Payment Model (APM) or Advanced APM.
+APM participants and those with certain bundled payments agreements are also exempt.
 MIPS does not apply to hospitals.

 Who is still required to participate in MIPS?
 Eligible clinicians included Physicians (MD/DO and DMD/DDS), Physicians Assistants, Nurse Practitioners, Clinical Nurse Specialists, and Certified Registered Nurse Anesthetists, as well as those who participate in Medicare Part B and charge more than $30,000 per year.

 → Are you eligible to participate in MIPS?
 Medscape has created this handy tool to check and see.